kdcgarber/TRS-IO-for-the-Model-1/README.md

 # TRS-IO model 1

 This repo is a snapshot of https://github.com/apuder/TRS-IO at f2acde6.<br>
-That project is an amazing piece of hardware that provide new feature to my retro TRS-80 model 1<br>
+That project is an amazing piece of hardware/software that provide new feature to my retro TRS-80 model 1<br>
+- Network connection/ internet - TCP
+- Retrostore
+- SMB share
+- SD card
+- FreHD emulation auto-boot on my unmodified M1
+- Upper 32k of memory
+- Virtual printer
+- HDMI color video / audio out
+- Realtime clock

-This is just notes for my path to get the v1.4 hardware build configured with the backported TRS-IO++ software that is all found on there site.<br>
+This is just notes for my path to get the v1.4 hardware build configured with the backported TRS-IO++ software that is all found on their site.<br>
 These are my notes and my help someone (or may not).<br>